 PSY 220: Research Methods in Social Sciences

 Through a combination of lecture and hands-on research projects, this course examines the philosophy and methodology of science and how they are applied to social questions.
 Students plan and conduct research projects and write papers describing their research following APA style.
 Topics to be explored include experimental and non-experimental research methods, the development of testable hypotheses, and the use of electronic databases to explore and review the scientific literature and ethical issues.
 Three class hours.
 Traditionally offered on-line in the Fall Semester and in the classroom in the Spring Semester.
 3 Credits.
-(SUNY-SS) Prerequisite(s): PSY 101 and PSY 108, both with a minimum grade of C. Prerequisite or Co-requisite: MTH 162 or MTH 161.
+(SUNY-SS) Prerequisite(s): PSY 101 and PSY 108, both with a minimum grade of C. Prerequisite: MTH 162 or MTH 161.

 PSY 222: Social Psychology of the Holocaust